 Is this workshop right for me?

 The Georgia Teacher Conservation Workshop (TCW) is geared for Georgia educators of grades 3-12.
-However, all informal, formal, senior/graduate pre-service educators in Georgia are welcome to apply.
-This week-long professional development event is an introductory course for, but not limited to, non-forestry and non-wildlife educators.
-It requires a commitment to spend the entire week in this educational setting.
-Standing and moderate walking are required.
+However, all educators, formal, non-formal, and senior/graduate pre-service educators in Georgia are encouraged to apply.
+This workshop is an introductory course for, but not limited to, non-forestry and non-wildlife educators.
+It requires a commitment to spend four-days in an environmental education setting.

 What are the benefits?

-The Georgia TCW emphasizes the importance of conservation of natural resources, with special attention given to Georgia’s wildlife, forests, forest products and water.
-Participants learn hands-on practical exercises that can supplement their classroom curricula and student projects.
-Certification in Project Learning Tree, WET, and WILD are awarded at the completion of the workshop.
+TCW emphasizes the importance of conservation of our natural resources, with special attention given to Georgia’s wildlife, forests, forest products and water.
+Participants will learn hands-on practical exercises designed to supplement their classroom curricula and student projects.
+Certification in Projects Learning Tree, WET and WILD is awarded at the completion of the workshop.

 What kind of activities will we participate in?

 Participants will have the opportunity to experience 18 different hands-on, project based activities from Projects Learning Tree, WET, and WILD.
-Throughout the week, participants will take part in field trips to observe forest nursery/seed orchard operations, harvesting and site preparation operations, private tree farms, wildlife management areas and pulp and saw mill operations.
-There are animal encounters, networking opportunities, and social events.
+Throughout the week, participants will have the opportunity to observe a forestry centered nursery/seed orchard operations, harvesting and site preparation, wildlife management areas mill operations.
+The TCW lends itself to networking opportunities with others from across the state.

 Where am I going to stay?

-The Georgia TCW is held at Charlie Elliott Wildlife Center (CEWC), on 6,400 acres managed by the Georgia Department of Natural Resources.
-CEWC is centrally located in the state near Mansfield, approximately 20 minutes southeast of Covington.
-Participants will share one of 28 lodge-style guest rooms at the education center and enjoy buffet-style meals prepared on site at the conference center dining hall.
+Overnight accommodations during the workshop will be at Charlie Elliott Wildlife Center (CEWC), centrally located in the state near Mansfield, GA on 6,400 acres managed by the Georgia Department of Natural Resources.
+During the workshop, participants will share one of 28 lodge-style guest rooms at the education center and enjoy buffet-style meals prepared on site at the conference center dining hall.
 Want to learn more about CEWC?
-Visit https://georgiawildlife.com/CharlieElliott.
+Visit https://georgiawildlife.com/charlie-elliott-wildlife-center.

 How much does it cost?

-Registration is $50 per person and includes all teaching materials, food, lodging and transportation during the workshop.
-Transportation to and from CEWC is the responsibility of individual participants.
-Our sponsors generously support this program, allowing us to keep the registration fee low.
+Registration is $50 per person, and includes all teaching materials, food, and lodging during the workshop.
+Transportation to and from CEWC is the responsibility of the individual.
+Our sponsors generously support this program allowing us to keep the registration fee low.
+Certification in Projects Learning Tree, WET and WILD is awarded at that completion of the workshop.